jaaknt/ubuntuBase/README.md

 # ubuntuBase
 Ubuntu 16.04 server to provision new servers with Ansible

 Target is to have secure Ubuntu 16.04 linux box in public Internet.
 The server main responsibility is to configure other linux boxes using Ansible scripts.

+    ```
+    mkdir -p /opt
+    cd /opt
+    git clone git@github.com:jaaknt/ubuntuBase.git

+    ```